 Due: 3/26/15

 The results of this systematic review confirm that, although there are many studies that catalogue the relationship between alcohol and sexual aggression, there are no evidence-based interventions for reducing sexual assault in bar environments.
 All of the studies identified in this review as relevant to the research question made calls for the development of trainings for bar staff members that would teach these staff how to recognize and respond to sexual aggression in their establishments as a vehicle for reducing the potential for subsequent sexual assaults.
-However, despite the wealth of documentation of the characteristics of, scope, and frequency of sexually-aggressive behaviors in bar environments, there is an absolute paucity of peer-reviewed literature on interventions to address this issue.
+However, despite the wealth of documentation of the characteristics, scope, and frequency of sexually-aggressive behaviors in bar environments, there is a paucity of peer-reviewed literature on interventions to address this issue.

 This primary finding adds to the sexual aggression and alcohol literature because it is the first review to systematically review and document the lack of established and evaluated interventions on the subject matter.
-Other studies have noted the lack of interventions, but did not specifically focus on systematically investigating the availability of literature in this area (Graham et. al., 2014; Graham et. al, 2013; DeGue et. al., 2012; Schnitzer et. al., 2010).
+Other studies have noted the lack of interventions, but did not systematically investigating the availability of literature in this area (Graham et. al., 2014; Graham et. al, 2013; DeGue et. al., 2012; Schnitzer et. al., 2010).

 One possibility for the lack of evidence-based interventions is that the notion of training bar staff to recognize and respond to sexual aggression is still novel.
 All of the identified literature on sexual aggression in bar settings has focused on identifying the characteristics and scope of the problem, and the vast majority of this literature has been published in the last five to ten years.
 Thus, it follows that the development of interventions would lag behind the science.